How Long Should You Stay in A Hot Tub?

 When you lie relaxing in a hot tub, letting your thoughts drift off, it is easy to lose track of time.
 That is certainly true for me.

-Many hot tubs have an automatic timer when the pump is on high-speed mode and that is often set to switch off after 20 minutes.
-I use this as a method of gauging how long I have been in my hot tub.
+Many hot tubs have an automatic timer when the pump is on high-speed mode, which is often set to switch off after 20 minutes.
+I use this to gauge how long I have been in my hot tub.

 As an alternative, you can buy a cheap waterproof timer and set your hot tub time limit when you get in your hot tub as a reminder of how long you have been soaking.